Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/stream-infos-at-regular-intervals.md

 # Stream Info at Regular Intervals  [(by LeBluxTV)](https://www.twitch.tv/lebluxtv)

 ## Description
-Get current viewer count, comparing with previous checks and show uptime at regular intervals. will display in chat only if obs is streaming.
+Get current viewer count, comparing with the previous check and show uptime at regular intervals. will display in chat only if obs is streaming.
 ![preview](/extensions/stream-infos-at-regular-intervals/images/previewStreamInfo.png)